Your IVA payment will always be based on what you can reasonably afford. That said, there is usually a minimum payment of at least £100 a month.

-- How much will your monthly IVA payments be
+- How much will your payment be?

-How much will your monthly IVA payments be
+How much will your monthly IVA payments be?

 Your priority should be that you can afford all of your normal living expenses.
 This will prevent you getting into further debt.
 Your monthly payment is calculated by subtracting all your living expenses from your total income.
 This is called your Disposable Income (DI).

 Calculating your DI correctly is really important as it forms the basis of your IVA payment.
 You have to give all your DI to your IVA each month.
 Get the DI calculation wrong and you might not be able to afford your payments and your IVA could fail.

 It is entirely possible for two people with the same amount of debt to be paying different amounts into their IVAs.

 In the spirit of paying as much as you can afford, you need to understand your IVA payments are not fixed.
 Creditors will expect you to pay more if you can afford more.

 This usually arises when your income increases or you get overtime and bonuses.
 This is usually reviewed each year at your annual review when your budget is checked by your IVA supervisor.
 However, if you know you have an increase or extra money, do not wait for the review.